4 day Road Trip Itinerary – Banff National Park

 To tell you the truth, I had never even heard of Banff until this year.
 I stumbled upon Banff when researching day-trips from Seattle.
 We were going to Seattle to visit a friend.
 When I saw pictures of Jasper and Banff national park, I cut our time in Seattle short and booked a direct flight on Air Canada (only 45 minutes) from Seattle to Calgary.
 Then we booked a rental car from there.

 You can also drive from Seattle to Banff within about 12 hours.
 That’s with little to no stops and depends on which route you take.
-But based on my passed road trips, 12 hours can turn into 2 days with all the stopping for pictures.
+But based on my past road trips, 12 hours can turn into 2 days with all the stopping for pictures.
 After all, you are driving through the Canadian Rocky Mountains, so pictures are inevitable.
 Add the process of crossing the Canadian border, and 12 hours becomes very unlikely.
 I chose to fly because I only had 4 days of vacation and I wanted every minute of it to be exploring this national park.
 If you have longer than 3-4 days it might be more economical to drive from Seattle.

-Day 1 – Downtown Banff & Banff Gondola :
+Itinerary Day 1 – Downtown Banff & Banff Gondola :

-Day 2 – Johnston Canyon & Peyto Lake:
+Itinerary Day 2 – Johnston Canyon & Peyto Lake:

 Wake up early, grab some coffee and a quick breakfast on Banff Avenue.
 Then hop in the car and head towards Johnston Canyon via the Bow Valley Parkway.
-You can also take the trans canadian highway to get there faster, but I highly recommend taking the Bow Valley Parkway.
+You can also take the Trans Canadian Highway to get there faster, but I highly recommend taking the Bow Valley Parkway.
 If you drive slow enough, you have a good chance of seeing all sorts of wildlife….bears, elk, long horned sheep, etc.

 Once you arrive to the Johnston Canyon parking lot, hike the Upper Falls trail for a beautiful 3-mile round-trip EASY hike to the waterfalls.
 You can also do the .68 miles to the Lower Falls, but we skipped out on that, as I was starved after the hike.
 Keep in mind…8 months pregnant!

-Pics from our Johnston Canyon Hike:
+Pictures from our Johnston Canyon Hike:

 After our hike we had lunch at Bridges Restaurant, just up the road from the Johnston Canyon trail head.
 This is a perfect place to take a quick rest and have a beer, or inhale 2 burgers….whatever.